AliceO2Group/QualityControl/doc/FAQ.md

 ### Why are my QC processes using 100% CPU ?

 When running `o2-qc` or other qc binaries, the system will show that the processes use 100% of the CPU.
-This is due to the DPL default rate for data source devices.
+This is due to the DPL default rate for the event loop of devices with inputs.

 Simply start your binary with `--rate 10000` and it should solve the problem.
 The rate might have to be adapted to your workflow :
 ```bash